-In our continuing series of perfectly lovely plants that get no respect because they perform so well they’ve become ubiquitous, we turn to what is arguably one of the more dissed of shrubs, the azalea.
+In our continuing series of perfectly lovely plants that get no respect because they perform so well they’ve become ubiquitous.
+We turn to what is arguably one of the more dissed of shrubs, the azalea.
 Well, no more.
-It’s not the fault of the plant after all–azaleas are spectacular flowering beauties that earn their keep in summer when their lush foliage becomes the ideal backdrop for showier seasonal show-offs–but rather how they’re used.
+It’s not the fault of the plant after all.
+Azaleas are spectacular flowering beauties that earn their keep in summer.
+This is when their lush foliage becomes the ideal backdrop for showier seasonal show-offs–but rather how they’re used.

 Here are a few ideas we hope will make you think, “Hmmm, I have just the place!”

 This beautiful hardy azalea thrives in colder regions!
 Profuse single, reddish-purple blooms.
 Loves the dappled sunlight of a woodland garden.
 Semi-evergreen.
 Up to 4 ft. tall and 5 ft. wide.
 Zone: 6 – 9